patrickbwarren/transam-triton/TRIMCC.md

-In Level 7.2 monitor (at least) output of a character is vectored through 0x1479, so that by intercepting this one can fine-tune the speed with whice characters are written to the VDU.
+In Level 7.2 monitor (at least) output of a character is vectored through 0x1479, so that by intercepting this one can fine-tune the speed with which characters are written to the VDU.
 This is the basis for a FAST VDU user ROM which can be found on [Gerald Sommariva's web site](https://sites.google.com/view/transam-triton/downloads).
 Here this functionality was re-implemented in `fastvdu.tri` which can be